Flexiana/framework/doc/intro.md

                                        :iterations 100000}}
 ```

-The module has `make` (it generate a hashed password) and `check` (it verify encrypted password against current string) functions to deal with hashing process.
+The module has `make` (it generate a hashed password) and `check` (it verifies the encrypted password against the current string) functions to deal with hashing process.